Easy Homemade Larabars (+ Infinite Flavor Variations)

 What Are Larabars Made Of?

-Homemade Larabars with dates, cashews, and ginger
+Homemade Larabars with dates, cashews, and ginger, shown with extra ingredients in the foreground.

 How to Make Larabars